 With so many foods available, there are countless combinations that can be done to include even more of what you love.
 Sometimes you just have to get creative.

-For a complete explanation on counting calories, including calculating your daily calorie needs, tracking-issues that could come up, and tracking apps, see my previous article, “Who’s Counting?“.
+For a complete explanation on counting calories, including calculating your daily calorie needs, tracking issues that could come up, and tracking apps, see my previous article, “Counting Calories: How to Lose Weight or Gain Muscle Simply by Tracking Your Calories“.

 Who wouldn’t want to eat foods they love while losing weight?
 With just a little work, that dream becomes reality.
 When you first start counting calories it seems a bit arduous, but after a while it becomes like second nature.